shylton/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 ```
 </details>

-### Question 16
+### Question 16 - Level 2
-Level 2

-Question:
 Use a list comprehension to square each odd number in a list.
-The list is input by a sequence of comma-separated numbers.
-Suppose the following input is supplied to the program:
+Suppose the following list is supplied to the program:
-1,2,3,4,5,6,7,8,9
+[1,2,3,4,5,6,7,8,9]
 Then, the output should be:
-1,3,5,7,9
+[1, 9, 25, 49, 81]

 Hints:
 In case of input data being supplied to the question, it should be assumed to be a console input.